debs-obrien/playwright/docs/src/pages.md

 ## Multiple pages

 Each browser context can host multiple pages (tabs).
 * Each page behaves like a focused, active page.
-Bringing the page to front is not required.
+Bringing the page to the front is not required.
 * Pages inside a context respect context-level emulation, like viewport sizes, custom network routes or browser locale.

 ```js
 // Create two pages